thybzi/styledoc/README.md

 #### Windows users
 StyleDoc requires JSDom module when in NodeJS mode.

-JSDom installation could be a bit tricky on Windows (see [corresponding section](#i-cannot-install-nodejs-version-on-windows) for more details).
+JSDom installation could be a bit tricky on Windows (see [corresponding section](#jsdom-dependency) for more details).
 If you are not enough lucky or patient, just use StyleDoc in HTTP/browser way.

+Note that there are also [some PhantomJS usage issues](#phantomjs-optional-dependency) on Windows, but they don't prevent installing or running StyleDoc in non-PhantomJS-mode.